Hoyerswerda

 Hoyerswerda ([hɔʏɐsˈvɛʁda]) or Wojerecy ([ˈwɔjɛʁɛtsɨ]) is a major district town in the district of Bautzen in the German state of Saxony.
-It is located in the Sorbian settlement area of Upper Lusatia, a region where some people speak the Sorbian language in addition to German.
+It is located in the Sorbian settlement area of Upper Lusatia, in which the Upper Sorbian language is spoken in addition to German.

 Hoyerswerda is divided into the Old Town and the New Town, surrounded by village areas.
 The Old Town is the historical centre with many old houses and sight-seeing attractions, the New Town is more modern and varicoloured.
 Prior to the renovation of the town, prefabricated apartment blocks predominated in this area.

 The town has many lakes, marshes and waterways in its surrounding area, because of its situation in Lusatia.
 This brings many tourists to spend their holidays there.
 It is attractive for cyclists and inline skaters who use recently created paths meandering among the lakes.

 Geography

 The town is situated in the north of the District of Bautzen, close to the borders of Saxony with Brandenburg.
 Major cities and towns in proximity are Cottbus 35 km in the north-west, Dresden 55 km in the south-west and Berlin 150 km in the north.
 Hoyerswerda is part of Upper Lusatia and lies on a rural plain characterised by the presence of several lakes and some marshes.